 How to Visit Lhasa?

 Located 3,700 meters above sea level, Lhasa, the City of Sunshine, is the spiritual home of Buddhists.
 The strong religious atmosphere, precious historical relics, and magnificent landscape are exciting and dizzying.
 It's a must-visit city when tourists plan a Tibet trip.
 But most of them have no idea of what's expected to see in Lhasa.
-Great Tibet Tour has compiled a Lhasa travel guide including the highlights of Lhasa, the best time to visit, getting to and around, etc.
+Great Tibet Tour has compiled a Lhasa travel guide including the highlights of Lhasa, the best time to visit, get to and around Lhasa, etc.

 The Highlights of Lhasa

 Lhasa, an ancient city that dates back thousands of years ago, is a holy place for Buddhism.
 Below are some of the representative Buddhist sites in Lhasa, each one is a sacred place with a long history and a must-see attraction for you.